-I have won several awards, including the Fuji Commercial Break 2000, the South Bank Photo Show and the Pretty Polly Fashion Awards.
 I have held joint exhibitions at the ICA, Royal Festival Hall, the Janus Avivson Gallery in Camden Town, London.
 I was also part of "Vaseline Bodies: a Celebration of Skin – The Six Senses", an exhibition at the Mission Gallery in Portobello, sponsored by Vaseline and Elle magazine and curated by Robin Dutt.

 PHILOSOPHY (Excerpt from the book Pixel Surgeons by Martin Dawber)